-We may use your personal information only for the particular purpose for which it was collected and will not use the information for a secondary purpose unless the User has consented to the use or disclosure of the information or as set forth more fully in Section 11.
-Specifically, we may use your personally-identifiable information to personalize your User experience; to improve customer service: to process transactions; to administer a contest, promotion, survey or other feature; to contact registered Users via email in order to send them information and updates pertaining to their orders or subscriptions; to respond to inquiries, to send company news, updates and other related information; and to comply with regulatory or legal requirements.
+We may use your Personal Information only for the particular purpose for which it was collected and will not use the information for a secondary purpose unless the User has consented to the use or disclosure of the information or as set forth more fully in Section 11.
+Specifically, we may use your Personal Information to personalize your User experience; to improve customer service: to process transactions; to administer a contest, promotion, survey or other feature; to contact registered Users via email in order to send them information and updates pertaining to their orders or subscriptions; to respond to inquiries, to send company news, updates and other related information; and to comply with regulatory or legal requirements.

-If we receive or otherwise hold personally-identifiable information about an individual, we will not use or disclose the information for the purpose of direct marketing as per the rules and regulations of APP 7.1.
+If we receive or otherwise hold Personal Information about an individual, we will not use or disclose the information for the purpose of direct marketing as per the rules and regulations of APP 7.1.

 Notwithstanding the forgoing, Users who provide us their email addresses are automatically added to our newsletter and other mailings.
 Members who register for our services, if they have not opted-in to our newsletter prior to the time of registration, are automatically added.
 All Users may opt out to receiving marketing information and our newsletter via the unsubscribe link contained at the bottom of certain emails or by emailing us as [email protected] Users should note that opting-out does not prevent us from contacting you regarding your account or any transactions.